zmahfuz0613/rails-react-auth-bcrypt/README.md

 ```

-In our authetication controller we need to define a method that will verify login credentials and return a JSON web token:
+In our authetication controller, we need to define a method that will verify login credentials and return a JSON web token:

 ```ruby